 Pssst… If you already know what cPanel is and you’ve logged in, skip to the next section by clicking here – you won’t miss a thing.

 1.1.
 What is cPanel?

 In simple terms, it’s a control panel where you can manage every element of your web hosting account.

 Web hosting companies like to make cPanel available to their customers for a few key reasons: it’s a simple-to-use dashboard, it’s well-maintained with regular updates, improvements, and security measures.

 A lot… cPanel is where you’ll come to:

 - Install WordPress (or another content management system)

 - Back up your website

-- Upload files
+- Upload files to your server

-- Check your bandwidth usage
+- Check your bandwidth and other usage stats

 Most hosting companies have links to your cPanel once you’ve signed into your hosting account.